lumiquasar/OpenLigaDB/README.md

 ### ✔ 2.
 Real-Time Notifications
-Whenever a match ends, an email is automatically sent via Gmail:
+Each day, an email is automatically sent via Gmail with info about the daily matches
 - League
 - Teams
 - Final score